 Get Website Hosting

 Now that you’ve chosen your name and checked that it’s available, you need to buy your domain and web hosting!
-If you are not technical at all and want the fastest, easiest, and cheapest way to get your domain and web hosting, then do it the same way that I did.
-Go to Bluehost and follow the below steps.
+If you are not technical at all and want the fastest, easiest, and cheapest way to get your domain and web hosting, then go with SiteGround.

 Here’s how to get your domain and hosting in 4 Simple Steps…